 Some people have complained of collagen powder and even pills leaving a bad taste in their mouth, which lingers for several minutes after ingestion.
-This is a minor and mostly a nonissue, especially considering that it’s easily preventable.
-Just take the powder or pill with juice or milk; that’ll easily mask any unpleasant effects on the palate or throat.
+This is a minor and mostly a non-issue, especially considering that it’s just easily preventable.
+Just take the powder or pill with juice or milk; that will easily mask any unpleasant effects on the palate or throat.

 Side effects of collagen supplements may also include risk of hypercalcemia.
 This may be the case if the tablets contain marine sources, such as shellfish or shark cartilage, which usually also contain high amounts of calcium.
 Symptoms of calcium overdose include chronic fatigue, nausea, and abnormal heart rhythms.